 Your administrator should have supplied you with a link to the homepage of your library, and a username and password.
-However, your library may be specially set up to be accessed via an externally managed system, such as Athens; if this is the case follow your administrator's instructions for logging in.
+However, your library may be specially set up to be accessed via an externally managed system, such as OpenAthens or Shibboleth; if this is the case follow your administrator's instructions for logging in.